Last reviewed on 17th July 2023 by Martin Alexander (Mortgage Advisor)

 Heavy refurbishment finance

-Heavy refurbishment finance can be used where the refurbishment involves structural changes, such as an extension.
-If a refurbishment involves having to obtain planning permission and building regulations, then heavy refurbishment finance would be needed.
+Heavy refurbishment finance is for when your refurbishment involves structural changes, such as an extension.
+If you need planning permission and building regulations, you’d need heavy refurbishment finance.

 Examples of heavy refurbishment include: